 What makes them great:

 Vermont Patient Alliance is constantly looking for ways to create medical marijuana products that don’t contribute to marijuana addiction.
-It’s their belief that simply switching patients from prescription painkillers to marijuana isn’t that simple – they want patients to make sure to discover the right dosage and to use marijuana in the manner prescribed by the doctors and to listen to their expert staff.
+It’s their belief that simply switching cardholders from prescription painkillers to marijuana isn’t that simple – they want cardholders to make sure to discover the right dosage and to use marijuana in the manner prescribed by the doctors and to listen to their expert staff.